-- -A final grade of "Incomplete" will only be given in this course under exceptional circumstances and is solely at my discretion.
-If an incomplete is given, it is the student's responsibility to complete the necessary requirements as early in the following semester as possible. - -Late assignments will be docked 5 percent per day (half letter grade), for each day they are late (including weekends).
+- -If you have questions about a grade you received in the course, find a time to come speak with me in office hours.
+If, after talking, you would like to formally request a re-grade you may do so.
+Formal grade appeals must be made in writing and I will re-grade your entire assignment.
+Your grade can go up or down. - -A final grade of "Incomplete" will only be given in this course under exceptional circumstances and is solely at my discretion.
+If an incomplete is given, it is the student's responsibility to complete the necessary requirements. - -Late assignments will be docked 5 percent per day (half letter grade), for each day they are late (including weekends).
 If you need an extension, talk to me ahead of time.